NamitBhutani/radialGL/README.md

 # Interactive Free Tree Visualization

-> An interactive C++ application for visualizing free trees (undirected, acyclic graphs) using a radial layout algorithm.
-Built with modern C++, OpenGL, GLFW, and ImGui.

 This project allows users to generate, load, and manipulate tree structures in real-time.
 The core visualization uses a radial layout to arrange nodes in a visually appealing circular pattern, with smooth animations providing feedback for every change.

 ## Features